Efficient data exchange based on PIM

 Product data syndication (PDS) is the efficient publishing and sharing of data across multiple channels.
 PDS thus supports you in achieving a uniform corporate brand image.
-Want to establish a unified process to collect data internally, standardize it for various touchpoints, and publish it seamlessly?
 The valantic crew can help you with that!

 Focus on product data structures